Skip to content

 Quick example

-With monthly rate of 120 and years held of 5, the result is 7,200.00.
-Change any figure and watch the output shift — it's often more useful to see the pattern than to memorise the formula.
+With a monthly rate of 120 and 5 years held, the result is 7,200.00.
+Change any figure and the output shifts in real time — it's often more useful to see the pattern than to memorise the formula.

 Which inputs matter most